Diamondbacks vs. Cardinals Player Props Betting Odds

-Player props are listed for Corbin Carroll and Nolan Arenado, among others, when the Arizona Diamondbacks host the St. Louis Cardinals at Chase Field on Monday at 9:40 PM ET.
+Player prop betting options for Corbin Carroll, Nolan Arenado and others are available in the Arizona Diamondbacks-St. Louis Cardinals matchup at Chase Field on Tuesday, starting at 9:40 PM ET.

 Bet on this matchup or its props with BetMGM!